cemu-project/cemu_graphic_packs/index.md

-## Cemu Graphic Packs

-### Download Instructions
+### **Download Instructions**

-[This archive](https://{{site.github.owner_name}}.github.io/cemu_graphic_packs/#directDownload) or the green download link above has all of the graphic packs needed.
+Only download the graphic packs from the buttons above.
 Please delete the old ones first before adding in the new ones.

-We also have (partial) automation in place to create graphic packs for the various resolutions (16:9 and [more](https://www.youtube.com/watch?v=s_x-hoygpeg)).
-**Due to this, we don't recommend downloading the graphic packs the old way (downloading a zip from the GitHub), which will result in most packs being missing!**

-Keep in mind that all of these packs are a work in progress.
+**Missing the resolution packs on this Github?
+That's because we now automatically build the resolution packs.
+Follow the download instructions to download them for all the supported resolutions.**

 For Breath of the Wild specific help, please refer to [this FAQ](https://{{site.github.owner_name}}.github.io/cemu_graphic_packs/botw).
+For other games see ['I need help'](#i-need-help).
+##### Keep in mind that all of these graphic packs are a work in progress.
+##### If there's a resolution missing it's because it was done on purpose and the game natively runs on that resolution.

-If you want Graphic Packs for < Cemu 1.8 you need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/releases/download/1/graphicPacks.zip).
+##### If you want Graphic Packs for < Cemu 1.8.0 you need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/releases/download/1/graphicPacks.zip).

-### Games with Graphic Packs
+### **Games with Graphic Packs**

 - [Adventure Time: Explore the Dungeon Because I DON'T KNOW](http://compat.cemu.info/wiki/Adventure_Time:_Explore_the_Dungeon_Because_I_Don't_Know!)
 - [Adventure Time: Finn And Jake Investigations](http://compat.cemu.info/wiki/Adventure_Time:_Finn_And_Jake_Investigations)